In this guide we’re sharing the best things to do in Acadia National Park, plus where to stay, itinerary options, and more!

 Watch the sunrise on Cadillac Mountain

 The best way to start your day at Acadia National Park is sunrise on top of Cadillac Mountain!
-Cadillac Mountain is the highest peak on the North Atlantic seaboard at 1,530 feet and from early October to early March it is the first place in the United States to view the sunrise.
+Cadillac Mountain is the highest peak on the North Atlantic seaboard at 1,530 feet.
+From early October to early March it is the first place in the United States to view the sunrise.

-This is one of the most iconic things to do in Acadia National Park and over the years has become so popular and busy that the park now requires a vehicle reservation to drive the road anytime of the day, including at sunrise.
+This is one of the most iconic things to do in Acadia National Park!
+Over the years it has become so popular and busy that the park now requires a vehicle reservation to drive the road anytime of the day, including at sunrise.